MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 1. **Set batching policy (optional)**: Data is batched based on the [ingestion batching policy](kusto/management/batchingpolicy.md).
 For guidance, see [Optimize for throughput](kusto/api/netfx/kusto-ingest-best-practices.md#optimize-for-throughput).

-1. **Set retention policy**: If the database retention policy is not suitable for your needs, override it at the table level.
+1. **Set retention policy**: If the database retention policy isn't suitable for your needs, override it at the table level.
 For more information, see [Retention policy](kusto/management/retentionpolicy.md).

 1. **Create a table**: If you're using the Get data experience, you can create a table as part of the ingestion flow.
 Otherwise, create a table prior to ingestion in the [web UI](create-table-wizard.md) or with the [.create table command](kusto/management/create-table-command.md).